ScienceParkStudyGroup/master-advanced-forensics/_episodes/02-eda-dataset-one.md

 # 2. Data import sanity checks

 First, create a `data/` folder in your working directory.
 For instance, if you are working on your Desktop, then your R working directory should be `~/Desktop/` at the top of your R console (bottom-left panel).
+Your `data` directory

 You can also check this within R using the `getwd()` command.